-This program consists of a three-year doctoral program for students who have obtained a master's degree.
-Students will study and conduct research activities at the National Institute of Japanese Literature, located in Tachikawa City, Tokyo.
+This program consists of only the doctoral program, and students in this program will study and conduct research activities at the National Institute of Japanese Literature, National Institutes for the Humanities, located in Tachikawa City, Tokyo.

 This program aims to nurture the following doctoral students.